GitGuardian/ggtools/new-arch-migration/README.md

 You need to be an administrator of the GitGuardian namespace where the application is deployed.

-The new version must use the same GitGuardian version as the legacy version.
-Please ensure you have the latest legacy version installed before upgrading to the new version.
+Please ensure you have the latest legacy version installed before upgrading to the new architecture.

-⚠️ The GitGuardian team needs to update your license information (Channel switching from `prod` to `stable`) to provide you with the new architecture of the application, so you need to [sync with them](?subject=Migration+New+Architecture+in+place+migration+external) before upgrading.
+⚠️ The GitGuardian team needs to update your license information (Channel switching from `prod` to `stable`) to give you access to the new architecture, so you need to [sync with them](?subject=Migration+New+Architecture+in+place+migration+external) before upgrading.

 ## In-place migration with external databases